You only need a few staple pantry ingredients, thirty minutes and some fresh basil to make this easy Thai basil chicken recipe.

 - In a large bowl, stir together sliced chicken, oyster sauce, soy sauce, fish sauce, lime juice and brown sugar until evenly coated.
 Allow chicken to marinate while preparing the rest of the meal.

-- Heat canola oil in a large skillet or wok over medium-high heat.
+- Heat canola oil in a large skillet *affiliate link or wok over medium-high heat.
 Add garlic and red pepper flakes and sauté until fragrant, about 30 seconds.

 - Add chicken and sauce and increase heat to high.
 Cook, stirring frequently, until chicken is cooked through and no longer pink, about 5 minutes.